javatechy/az_code_reviewer/README.md

 ## Overview

-This is a Chrome extension which reviews Pull Requests for you using [ChatGPT](https://chat.openai.com/).
+This is a Chrome extension(works on edge too) which reviews Pull Requests for you using [ChatGPT](https://chat.openai.com/) and also add comments on a PR from your behalf.

-Here's an example output for [this](https://github.com/sturdy-dev/semantic-code-search/pull/17) Pull Request:
+Here's an example output:

 https://user-images.githubusercontent.com/4030927/207372123-46d7ee8c-bd3e-4272-8ccb-4639f9f71458.mp4